mrahhal/MR.Analyzers.Whitespace/README.md

 ## Usage

-Add the following in your csproj:
+Add the following in any ItemGroup in your csproj:
 ```xml
 <PackageReference Include="MR.Analyzers.Whitespace" Version="1.0.2" PrivateAssets="All" />
 ```